When marketers think of using data to come up with test hypotheses, they often turn to their digital analytics.

 This is where analytics data can fall short, and won’t be enough to figure it out.
 You need to know what your actual users are thinking when they see that page, and leave.
 And the only way to get that information is through asking your users.

-Qualitative research enables us to peek inside the mind of the people we’re trying to sell to.
+Qualitative research enables us to peek inside the mind of the people we’re trying to sell to (data through buyer intelligence).
 Without knowing what they’re thinking, you’re in the dark.
 You can speculate all you want, but it’s not going to get you anywhere.